 Imped: it means impedance mismatch.
-Because the impedance of the Cat.5 cable is 100 ohm, the impedance of the terminators at the both ends of the cable must be 100 ohm to avoid wave reflection and data error.
+For example, the impedance of the Cat.5 cable is 100 ohm, the impedance of the terminators at the both ends of the cable must be 100 ohm to avoid wave reflection and data error.